 Reduce intake of purines and protein

-Certain foods are rich in naturally occurring substances called purines, which are metabolised into uric acid.
+Certain foods are rich in naturally occurring substances called purines, which are metabolised into Uric acid is a chemical created when the body breaks down substances called purines.
+Purines are found in some foods and drinks including liver, anchovies,….
 Purines are not bad for you as such – in fact they are essential, but excessive consumption is associated with increased risk for gout.
-The same is true with excessive consumption of protein.
+The same is true with excessive consumption of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 The most concentrated sources of purines are red meat, organ meat and oily fish (such as salmon, sardines, and herring), as well as lentils, peas and beans.

 The table below shows you the richest foods: